trigaten/Learn_Prompting/docs/intro.md

 **Reliability**: Enhancing the reliability of large language models (LLMs)

-**Images**: Prompt engineering for text-to-image models, such as DALLE and Stable Diffusion
+**Image Prompting**: Prompt engineering for text-to-image models, such as DALLE and Stable Diffusion

-**Prompt Injection**: Hacking, but for prompt engineering
+**Prompt Hacking**: Hacking, but for prompt engineering

 **Tooling**: A review of various prompt engineering tools and IDEs